-The SysMan application suite, introduced in Version 5.0, makes your job as a system or network administrator easier by providing you with an application for each of your administration tasks, such as installation, configuration, daily administration, monitoring, kernel and process tuning, and storage management.
+The SysMan application suite makes your job as a system or network administrator easier by providing you with an application for each of your administration tasks, such as installation, configuration, daily administration, monitoring, kernel and process tuning, and storage management.
 You can access these applications through the SysMan pop-up menu from the CDE front panel when you log in as root.
 Most of the applications also have supported command-line counterparts.